thisisyoussef/instad/README.md

 ## Usage Guide

-Once you have successfully installed and launched the app, you can start browsing and interacting with content from various social media platforms.
-The app provides a seamless experience, allowing you to enjoy trending and popular content without switching between multiple apps.
+Once you have successfully installed and launched the app, you can start browsing and interacting with sports venues from various areas and sports.
+The backend is hosted on Firebase.

 ## Features and Functionality

-- Browse popular and trending content from various social media platforms.
+- Browse Sports Venues in the area.
-- Search and discover new content based on your interests.
+- Search and discover new venues based on your interests.
-- Share and interact with content within the app.
-- Customize your browsing experience by setting preferences.
+- Book a sports venue.
-- Support for Android, iOS, and Web platforms.
+- Support for Android and iOS.

 ## Contributing Guidelines